affinidi/affinidi-messaging/README.md

 - **affinidi-messaging-helpers** - Tools to help with setting up, managing and running examples against Affinidi Messaging
 - **affinidi-messaging-processor** - Affinidi Messaging Processor and Management Service.
 - **affinidi-messaging-didcomm** - Affinidi Messaging DIDComm implementation, a modified version of [didcomm-rust](https://github.com/sicpa-dlab/didcomm-rust) project.
+- **affinidi-messaging-text-client** - A terminal based DIDComm chat client that can be useful for interacting with Mediators.

 It also depends on external Affinidi crates: